-Pupils are assessed on their ability to create, perform and evaluate.
+At Key Stage 3, pupils are assessed on their ability to create, perform and evaluate.
 Pupils can be assessed on their individual work (both planned and improvised) and on pair and group work.
 As pupils progress through the course, they are also assessed on their ability to reflect critically - both verbally and in written form - on the success of theatrical performances, and the effectiveness of techniques used within lighting and sound, costume, stagecraft and direction.

-ENGLISH LANGUAGE AND LITERATURE (YEARS 7-9)
+English Language and Literature (Years 7 - 9)

 The English department's main aim is to develop communication skills and to foster a lifelong love of literature.
-Over the Key Stage 3 course pupils will engage with a wide range of texts from different genres, time periods and cultures in order to broaden their knowledge and understanding of language and literature over time and prepare them for their future IGCSE and A-level.
-In order to support the skills of intertextuality required at A-level, all units across Key Stage 3 and 4 are linked conceptually in order for pupils to think critically across the range of texts they are studying.
+Over the Key Stage 3 course, pupils will engage with a wide range of texts from different genres, time periods and cultures, in order to broaden their knowledge and understanding of language and literature over time and prepare them for their future IGCSE and A-level.
+To support the skills of intertextuality required at A-level, all units across Key Stage 3 and 4 are linked conceptually for pupils to think critically across the range of texts they are studying.
+The curriculum is also underpinned by several dominant literary themes and threshold concepts that are explored in texts that are both in the traditional canon of literature and outside of it.
 Most lessons are discussion-based, with pupils being encouraged to express an informed personal response to a range of fiction and non-fiction texts.
 Pupils will also be taught how to improve their analytical and creative writing skills, as well as write with accuracy, fluency, and sophistication.

-- To read a broad, challenging range of fiction and non-fiction (including whole books, short stories, poems and plays with a wide coverage of genres, historical periods, forms and authors) for both pleasure and for information. - To decode accurately, read critically and consider authorial intent. - To know how language, including figurative language, vocabulary choice, grammar, text structure and organisational features, presents meaning. - To understand how directorial decision and theatrical performance of set texts can support varied interpretations of source material. - To understand context for writing and consider the purpose and audience. - To write creatively, fluently and with interesting detail in different genres. - To develop a broad vocabulary and the ability to descriptive and figurative language effectively. • - To develop into mature, independent writers. - To know how to use linguistic terminology and concepts and be able to apply them correctly to examples • of real language, such as pieces of creative writing or books. - To know how to use increasingly complex punctuation accurately and, where necessary, for effect. - To discuss reading, writing and spoken language with precise and confident use of linguistic and literary terminology. - To rehearse and perform extracts from scripts and poems, using an understanding of stagecraft and techniques of language, intonation, tone, and voice, in order to add impact.
+- To read a broad, challenging range of fiction and nonfiction (including whole books, short stories, poems and plays with a wide coverage of genres, historical periods, forms and authors) for both pleasure and for information. - To decode accurately, read critically and consider authorial intent. - To know how language, including figurative language, vocabulary choice, grammar, text structure and organisational features, presents meaning. - To understand how directorial decision and theatrical performance of set texts can support varied interpretations of meaning and effect. - To understand context for writing and consider the purpose and audience. - To write creatively, fluently and with interesting detail in different genres. - To develop a broad vocabulary and the ability to use descriptive and figurative language effectively. - To develop into mature, independent writers. - To know how to use linguistic terminology and concepts and be able to apply them correctly to examples of real language, such as pieces of creative writing or books. - To know how to use increasingly complex punctuation accurately and for effect.

+- To discuss reading, writing and spoken language with precise and confident use of linguistic and literary terminology. - To rehearse and perform extracts from scripts and poems, using an understanding of stagecraft and techniques of language, intonation, tone, and voice, in order to add impact.